 It is not very often that we are able to report on a new breakthrough in sexually transmitted infection/disease treatment or prevention.
 The first ones were #PEP and #PrEP to halt HIV infection either AFTER exposure or BEFORE condomless anal sex, respectively.
-Followed by #U=U regarding the fact that those living with HIV, on effective treatment, are unable to pass the virus on to their sexual partners.
+They were followed by #U=U regarding the fact that those living with HIV, on effective treatment, cannot pass the virus on to their sexual partners.

 We are pleased to share with you information from a new study regarding the medication doxycycline and its ability to prevent STI infections AFTER exposure (PEP).

 This is game-changing news that we should all learn more about and share with as many members of our community as possible.
 In light of recent concerns about #PrEP users increased exposure to other STIs, outside of HIV, having a medication that performs as a post-exposure prophylactic is a great advantage.